llm-bible/llm-bible.github.io/_publications/dong2023block.markdown

 bibkey: dong2023block
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2303.09184"}
-tags: ['Training Techniques', 'Model Architecture', 'GPT', 'Pretraining Methods', 'BERT', 'Transformer']
+tags: ['Transformer', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 With the popularity of the recent Transformer-based models represented by BERT, GPT-3 and ChatGPT, there has been state-of-the-art performance in a range